akhildsn/My_Blog/_posts/2021-03-13-Automating Outlook mails using python.md

  - Go to delegated permissions and add the scope of the Authentication - this basically means, you need to select the functionalities that you will allow this authentication to posses.
 Here, we need it to be able to send emails.
 So we select all the scoped under Mail like 'Mail.Read', 'Mail.ReadWrite', 'Mail.Send'.
 Don't forget to add 'Offline_access', we need this for the libirary to refresh our authentication token which expires every hour
  - Click on Add permissions.
 Like I mentioned before, there are many other functinoalities that you can add, [check here](https://github.com/O365/python-o365)
 2. Now we need to login for the first time and generate an Authentication token.
 We will do from our python script
- - Create a new python file and run the following
+ - Create a new python file and run the following:

  ```python
  from O365 import Account
 credentials = ('client_id','client_secret') # These are the values you copied earlier